MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 Once your AAD application is consented by a tenant admin, the tenant admin must register your AAD application's service principal in Exchange via Exchange Online PowerShell.
 This is enabled by the `New-ServicePrincipal` cmdlet.
 (TODO: Link to New-ServicePrincipal cmdlet reference when released)

-Here is an example of registering an AAD application's service principal in Exchange:
+Here's an example of registering an AAD application's service principal in Exchange:

 ```
 New-ServicePrincipal –Identity <Service principal object ID in AAD> -AppId <Application ID in AAD> [-Organization <Org ID>]